 As a volunteer you will be asked to perform a duty (or duties) as part of a team.
 This may be one shift, or split with a break in between but don’t worry, we will provide you with food and drink.
 Briefing times will be confirmed as volunteers are allocated to roles accordingly.
 At the end of the event, we hold a big thank you party for all our volunteers to celebrate your achievements and what you have helped deliver for our community.
 The pro athletes come as well to tell you their stories of race day and how you helped them on their journey.

-A full volunteer briefing will take place on Tuesday 11th Feb at 5.30pm in the Race Central Marquee in Pembroke Park.
-Pop into the marquee anytime from 2pm to collect your volunteer pack, job descriptions, t-shirt, wrist band and more.
-Briefing will start at 5.30pm with an overview, radio protocol, emergency procedures and introduction the the team.
-You’ll then split into departments and meet your leg director who will give specific info and a chance for you to ask questions.
+A full volunteer briefing (including road marshals) will take place on Tuesday 11th Feb at 5.30pm at Edgewater, Sargood Drive.
+Come anytime from 5.00pm to collect your t-shirt.
+Briefing will start at 5.30pm with an overview, radio protocol, emergency procedures and introduction to the team.
+You’ll then split into groups and meet your leg director who will give specific info and a chance for you to ask questions.

 Thank you in advance for your help – Challenge Wanaka wouldn’t be the success it is without you.

-It’s party time in the race central marquee.
+It’s party time at Race HQ, Glendhu Bay Station.
 All volunteers are invited to a delicious dinner at the Volunteer Thank You Party.
 Be in to win lots of prizes donated by local businesses to say a massive thank you for your hard work.
-Come and join at 5.00pm.
+Come and join us at 5.30pm.

 Aid stations are an athlete’s lifeline, an oasis on their marathon journey.
 It’s where they get water and food to fuel them towards the finish line.
 Challenge Wanaka is offering locals/supporters/companies the opportunity to adopt an aid station.
 Local non-profit organisations can use it as a fundraising opportunity or to raise awareness of their cause, businesses can use it as a team building exercise for their staff and/or brand awareness or a bunch of friends can use it as a fun day out.
 Dress up, theme it, name it, bring lots of energy and a smile.
 Each aid station needs six people – there’s no maximum age but there is a minimum age limit of 10 (18 on the bike course and aid stations situated on roads).
 All you need to do is contact the office by clicking here – as easy as that!